chamblissr/myfirstportfolio/README.md

 My First Portfolio by, Rebekkah Chambliss.

-This is the skeleton build for my portfolio, I am going continue to add to this site and will showcase my work from GIT 215: Introduction to Web Authoring.
+This is my finished webpage for my portfolio project.
+I have additional navigation that redirect to the other pages in my site from the homepage.
+I added buttons in my contacts that lead to my github and codepen accounts.
+And buttons in my portfolio section that lead to my other projects.
+Included pictures of myself.

 /==============================================================/